Too Much Too Soon (album)

 Although the Dolls shared an affinity for Morton, they produced little original material with him.
 To complete Too Much Too Soon, they covered older songs and re-recorded their past demos.
 Johansen impersonated different characters while singing some of the novelty covers, and Morton incorporated many studio sound effects and female backing vocals in his production.
-For the album, lead guitarist Johnny Thunders wrote and recorded "Chatterbox", his first recorded performance singing lead.
+For the album, lead guitarist Johnny Thunders wrote and recorded "Chatterbox", his first released performance singing lead.

 Too Much Too Soon sold poorly and only charted at number 167 on the Billboard Top LPs & Tape.
 After a problem-ridden national tour, the New York Dolls were dropped by Mercury and disbanded a few years later.
 The album received positive reviews from most critics, some of whom felt Morton's production highlighted the group's raw sound and made it a better record than their first.
 Like their debut album, Too Much Too Soon became one of the most popular cult records in rock music and has since been viewed by music journalists as a precursor to punk rock.